SA: Claimant NOT Paid, Prepares and Serves Adjudication Application

-- If using fax, do not send colour photographs and plans as they are generally rendered unreadable.
+- Should fax be permitted by contract as a form of service, ensure you retain the full page fax receipt and refrain from sending colour photographs, and plans as they are generally rendered unreadable.
 Lengthy faxes have been known to lose pages in transmission.

 Upon receipt of the application, Adjudicate Today nominates an appropriate adjudicator from our panel of registered adjudicators to determine the matter.
-Adjudicators cannot be pre-appointed under a construction contract and may only be appointed by an ANA to adjudicate on a claim.
-Parties have no right to attempt to influence the ANA in the selection of the adjudicator.
+Adjudicators cannot be pre-appointed under a construction contract and parties must not seek to influence an ANA in appointing any particular adjudicator.
+The Supreme Court may invalidate any adjudication determination where a party has influenced an adjudicator appointment.

 Within 4 business days of receipt of an application, Adjudicate Today will provide a formal Notification of Acceptance of the adjudication application on behalf of the appointed adjudicator.
-If this does not occur the claimant can withdraw the application and has a further 5 business days to lodge an application with another ANA.
+If this does not occur, the claimant can withdraw the application and has a further 5 business days to lodge another application.

 Please move to the next step on the SA flowchart being "Respondent has no right to serve an Adjudication Response as did not serve a Payment Schedule within 5 business days of receipt of Adjudication Notice [s.17(2) notice]".